Jonss/revolut-test/README.md

 ***
 - Yet about transaction, my idea was handle a transaction as an event.
 Receive a transaction, add a new row and subtract.
+- I didn't handle validations in requestBody fields, so if the field is not a nullable an exception will occur.

 ## Requests: